Go to the Staff section

 For staff and postgraduate students.

 Half-day hands-on.
 Covers a selection of the following topics depending on attenders' requirements: detecting patterns: conceptual issues in GIS, basic map-making features, understanding how to display and manipulate map data, exploring an hypothesis by visual comparison, adding map accessories and producing finished map output.
-Apply to attend
+Check Eventbrite for upcoming courses

 Half-day hands-on.
 Covers: detecting patterns in data, querying and selecting data by attributes and location, geoprocessing using spatial tools from the ArcToolbox, importing and displaying your own XY point data, creating and editing your own layer data, testing an hypothesis by using spatial analysis, issues around Geographic and Projected Coordinate Systems, data management, data acquisition, sharing maps, other ArcGIS platforms.
 In part of the session you may work on your own data.
 Apply to attend